Blend Door Actuator Heater Air Conditioner Vent Repair

 wiring harness connector terminals, they should match identically.
 Now the new

 Now, hold the new part in place as you insert the mounting screws by hand.

-easily strip, do not over tighten the screws.
+housing and can easily strip, do not over tighten the screws.

 Once all screws are in place, firmly push the wiring harness connector back

 into the actuator, you should here a click signaling the correct installing of

 After the installation is complete, double check your work and reinstall the